devtron-labs/devtron/docs/user-guide/creating-application/deployment-template.md

 > **IMPORTANT**: Enabling Application metrics introduces a sidecar container to your main container which may require some additional configuration adjustments.
 We recommend you to do load test after enabling it in a non-production environment before enabling it in production environment.

 Select **Save & Next** to save your configurations.

+{% hint style="warning" %}
+Super-admins can lock keys in base deployment template to prevent non-super-admins from modifying those locked keys.
+Refer [Lock Deployment Config](../../global-configurations/lock-deployment-config.md) to know more.
+{% endhint %}